loomio/loomio_help/content/guides/advice_process/index.md

 1. She **stated an intention**
 2. She **collected feedback**
- - She **responded to objections** (and tensions)
+ - She **responded to concerns** (and tensions)
 3. She **made the decision**
  - and communicated and **recorded it** adequately.

 You’ll notice that Sam has made a decision that calls for others to execute the work.
-To get all the benefits of advice process, decisions made by advice process need to be considered the decision _of the team_ or organization.
-You don’t have to make advice process available for _every_ decision, but encourage everyone to stand behind those you do.
+To get all the benefits, decisions made by advice process need to be considered the decision _of the team_ or organization.
+You don’t have to make advice process available for every kind of decision, but encourage everyone to stand behind those you do.
 That said, it’s important to note that **decision makers are accountable for their decisions,** even if there are other people responsible for completing any tasks that are called for.
 In most cases, aligning power with accountability will get you better results.

 <p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Tip:</b> Ideally (not depicted above) Sam has explained why she made the choice, for the record and for team learning. </i></p>